betich/chess-detection/README.md

 # chess-detection
-for the algorithm on kaggle
+for the algorithm on kaggle\n
   run vidhanddetect.py in src/chess_board/vidhanddetect.py
   outputs a list of detected chess move which is converted to PGN format from the video for all algorithms (as described in the poster and presentation)